TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Flex/Examples.rst

 Example: Rich Text Editor in FlexForms
 ======================================

-Creating a RTE in FlexForms is done by enabling "enableRichtext" content to the
+Creating a RTE in FlexForms is done by enabling `enableRichtext` content to the tag of the field:
-<TCEforms> tag:

 .. include:: /CodeSnippets/Manual/FlexRte1.rst.txt